Faith & Mission

 To encourage students to develop a ‘service mentality’, BCHS introduced the concept of service awards.
 Students voluntarily undertake service outside of school hours to merit awards at different levels: Bronze, Silver, Gold or Platinum.
 These awards are presented each year at the school Awards Night.

-Each week a small group of students visits the Ayr Aged Care Facility, engaging with the residents in games, chatter and sharing morning tea.
+Students visit the Ayr Aged Care Facility, engaging with the residents in games, chatter and sharing morning tea.

 Each Lent period, leading up to Easter, is a time when students are challenged to contribute towards the Australian Caritas Appeal for overseas aid to developing countries.